-Anticipated Completion and Milestones: The goal is to have the first draft of the standard and data model available for review by stakeholders by June.
-The data flow and repository to support moving data from partners into the NG9-1-1 repository have been prototyped and the two pilot areas should be submitting address data by the end of 2016.
+Anticipated Completion and Milestones: The first draft of the standard and data model are available for review by stakeholders.
+The data flow and repository to support moving data from partners into the NG9-1-1 repository have been put in place and the two pilot areas should be submitting address data by the end of 2016.